 Avalanche Canada (AC): Get the gear, get the training, get the forecast.
 You don’t need to travel into avalanche terrain to get into the backcountry, but if you choose to, be prepared.

 Before you head into avalanche terrain, check your regional forecast so you can plan a safe route.
 Every person should carry essential avalanche safety gear (transceiver, probe and shovel).
-It’s important that everyone also knows how to use this equipment and practises often.
+It’s important that everyone also knows how to use this equipment and practices often.

 Will forecasting change due to the impacts of COVID?